BabylonJS/Documentation/content/features/featuresDeepDive/particles/particle_system/particle_system_intro.md

 system.start();
 ```

 It will execute the particle animation loop 100 times with a time step set to 5 times faster than real time.
 The more cycles you want, the slower the system will be to start.
-So it could be interesting to increase the time step to have less cycles to run.
+So it could be interesting to increase the time step to have fewer cycles to run.
 But keep in mind that a too big time step will introduce issues if the lifetime of a particle is smaller than the time step.

 Here is an example of pre-warming: <Playground id="#MX2Z99#8" title="Particle Pre-Warming Example" description="Simple example of pre warming particles."/>